davebridges/Lab-Documents/Experimental Policies/Data-management.md

 There is a lot of details about the syntax of your Rmarkdown file here:

-Generally your Rmarkdown files should have these sections
+Generally your Rmarkdown files should have these sections.
+If you want a template as a starting point try using this one https://raw.githubusercontent.com/BridgesLab/Lab-Documents/master/Experimental%20Policies/Rmarkdown-template.Rmd

 **Purpose**: Make a brief description of why you did the experiment, ideally explicitly stating your hypothesis.